Skip to main content

 READY FOR A FREE WEIGHT LEG WORKOUT?

 This is far from an exhaustive list of leg exercises with weights, but it provides you with a great start as you continue to evolve your fitness journey and incorporate more free weight workouts.
-If you feel a little uncertain about trying leg exercises with weights, start with beginner exercises and light weights.
+If you feel a little uncertain about trying lower body and leg exercises with weights, start with beginner exercises and light weights.

 If you are hesitant about trying leg exercises with free weights on your own, try joining a strength-focused Group Fitness Class.
 Many of these classes utilize dumbbells, barbells, and kettlebells.
 If you would feel more comfortable with the close supervision of an expert, seek out a Personal Trainer.
 Make sure to let your Personal Trainer know your fitness goals and the free weight leg exercises you are interested in so that they can teach you the right form for each movement.